gwpjp/JH3---Project/Codebook.md

 Because the data for the activities are presented as numbers, appropriate English language names are inserted into the data set according to the 'activity_labels.txt' file provided with the UCI HAR DATASET.

 A tidy data set 'tidydata.txt' is now produced by calculating the mean of the remaining 66 time and frequency domain variables for each activity performed by each subject.
-The column names for this data is the same as 'extractednames.txt'.
+The column names for this data are the same as 'extractednames.txt'.